 Are You Now Craving Freshly Baked Chocolate Orange Scones?

 Are freshly baked chocolate orange scones calling your name?
 If you decide to try this chocolate orange scones recipe, I’d love to know how it turns out.
 Trying your own variation?
 Tag me on Instagram (lisa_fluxingwell) and I’ll mention it in my story.
+If you are a fan of baking scones, you might want to try white chocolate raspberry scones or glazed blueberry lemon scones.

 More Food Inspiration